opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

 order: 500
 ---

+# Connect a Git repository to Infrahub

 One of the three pillars Infrahub is built on is the idea of having **Unified Version Control for Data and Files** at the same time.
-The data being stored in the Graph Database and the files in Git.
+The data is stored in the Graph Database and the files in Git.

-When integrating a Git repository with Infrahub, the Git Agent will ensure that both systems will stay in sync at any time.
+When integrating a Git repository with Infrahub, the Git agent will ensure that both systems stay in sync at any time.

-# Fork & Clone the repository for the demo
+## Fork & Clone the repository for the demo

 Create a fork of the repository https://github.com/opsmill/infrahub-demo-edge

 !!!info
-The goal is to have a copy of this repo under your name this way your demo won't influence others.
+The goal is to have a copy of this repo under your name.
+This way your demo won't influence others.
 !!!

-Once you have created a fork in Github, you'll need a Personal Access Token to authorize Infrahub to access this repository.
+Once you have created a fork in GitHub, you'll need a Personal Access Token to authorize Infrahub to access this repository.

 ==- How to create a Personal Access Token in Github